fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 })
 ```

+**NB** Depending on which region you selected when building your cluster, the <i>MongoDB URI</i>may be different from the example provided above.
+You should verify and use the correct URI that was generated from MongoDB Atlas.

-The code assumes that it will be passed the password from the credentials we created in MongoDB Atlas as a command line parameter.
+The code also assumes that it will be passed the password from the credentials we created in MongoDB Atlas as a command line parameter.
 We can access the command line parameter like this:

 ```js
 const password = process.argv[2]
 ```

 When the code is run with the command <i>node mongo.js password</i>, Mongo will add a new document to the database.

+**NB** Please note the password is the password created for the database user created earlier, not your MongoDB Atlas password.
+Also, if you created password with special characters, then you'll need to [URL encode password](https://docs.atlas.mongodb.com/troubleshoot-connection/#special-characters-in-connection-string-password).

 We can view the current state of the database from the MongoDB Atlas from <i>Collections</i>
 in the Overview tab.